How to Write a Song on Guitar (8 Tips)

 In a few words, the road from an absolute beginner to someone who wants to puts his inspiration in a form of notes and verses goes something like this:

 It’s been a while since you picked a guitar for the first time.
 Months of practicing made you capable of playing various kinds of music and you have finally determined a few styles you prefer.
-You always wanted to be a songwriter but never actually tried to make a song, for some reasons.
+You always wanted to be a songwriter but never actually tried to make a song, for some reason.

 The fact is that songs can be written in many ways.
 Moreover, most artists have their own way of writing, and that is probably one of the main reasons why they stand out from the crowd.
 If you stick to forms and rules, you’ll never be a good songwriter.

 All in all, you’re on your own.
 Adapt the creation process to you, to make it comfortable.
 Still, consider some of the tips I’m going to mention in the next few lines:

-Learn the basic structure
+1. Learn the basic structures

 Many songwriters focus on lyrics first and that is definitely a good way to start.
 Moreover, this is probably the most common way to write a song.
 First of all, you’ll have to consider that every song has some kind of structure.

-A transitional bridge, or simply just bridge, is a great method to break the monotony of the song and make it more interesting.
+A transitional bridge, or simply just a bridge, is a great method to break the monotony of the song and make it more interesting.
 It is a section that feels a gap between verses and chorus.
 It could be either as melodic as chorus, but it could also be some kind of a verse extension.
 It’s up to you.

-Lyrics first, or not?
+2. Lyrics first, or not?